On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Introduction

-Although we cannot conclude that OCSVM is suitable for all scenarios, we believe reporting such findings can help advance the research agenda in defect prediction.
-Properly conducted studies with negative, null or neutral results, like ours, are essential for the progression of science and its self-correcting nature as much as positive results are \citep{paige2017foreword, tichy2000hints, ferguson2012vast}.
-Sharing these findings prevents other researchers from following the same route and it can help them adjust their own research plans, thus saving time and effort; it can also provide researchers with the knowledge needed to develop alternative strategies and evolve new better ideas \citep{paige2017foreword, menzies2017negative}.
+Although we cannot conclude that OCSVM is suitable for all scenarios, we believe reporting negative findings still helps advance the research agenda in defect prediction.
+Properly conducted studies with negative, null or neutral results are essential for the progression of science and its self-correcting nature as much as positive results are \cite{paige2017foreword, tichy2000hints, ferguson2012vast}.
+Sharing these findings prevents other researchers from following the same route and it can help them adjust their own research plans, thus saving time and effort; it can also provide researchers with the knowledge needed to develop alternative strategies and evolve new better ideas \cite{paige2017foreword, menzies2017negative}.

 In fact, even though our study shows that OCSVM does not consistently outperform all two-class classifiers considered herein, it also provides some interesting initial evidence on the potential advantages of using a minimal number of defective instances for hyper-parameter tuning, especially in case of heterogeneous data (i.e., training data composed by different versions of the same target project, or from projects different from the target one).
 Thus, we encourage future work to further explore the extent to which using different ratio of defective instances coming from the target project or different ones, can impact the prediction performance, as this can serve as alternative solutions when data on defective instances is scarce or not available.